QinCai-rui/PicoCube/JOURNAL.md

     Suggest architectural improvements.
     Run and refine its own work through an agentic loop, including planning, applying changes, testing, and iterating.

 This makes me think: isn't that myself, and most other human programmers are currently doing?
-If LLMs _really_ became more powerful, again, would there be **_any_** point at all having programmers around in that stage?
+If LLMs _really_ do became more powerful, again, would there be **_any_** point at all having programmers around in that stage?

 WIP: this entry is not complete.